 By now every team has bowled each other once, so next week is the Spring 2006 position round.
 But enough about next week, you came here to read about this week.
 The seventh week saw one team climb in the standings, while one team slipped.
 Two bowlers set a new personal best series, and two rolled new personal high games.
 Tracy Rychlewski landed this week's high game for the women with a 170, and women's high series was bagged by Freda Schroeder with a 460.
 As for the men, Jason Carpio snagged this week's high game with a 256, and high series was earned by Carl Goetz with a 661.
 Read on for all the rest of the details!

-Bowlers getting the VIP treatment in The 200 Club include: Andy McLeod (202), Andy Metzler (203), Carl Goetz (238,238), David Codding (238), Jason Carpio (211,256), Jason Caton (207), Rich DeYoung (210), Thomas Lin (209,236), Tim Segraves (209,231), and Will Jeter (214)
+Bowlers sneaking into The 200 Club include: Andy McLeod (202), Andy Metzler (203), Carl Goetz (238,238), David Codding (238), Jason Carpio (211,256), Jason Caton (207), Rich DeYoung (210), Thomas Lin (209,236), Tim Segraves (209,231), and Will Jeter (214)

 The 256 rolled by Jason Carpio is tied for the 6th-best game in league history!